MicrosoftDocs/azure-aks-docs/articles/aks/howto-deploy-java-quarkus-app.md

 ### Create a service connection in AKS with Service Connector

 In this section, you create a service connection between the AKS cluster and the Azure Database for PostgreSQL Flexible Server using Microsoft Entra Workload ID with Service Connector.
-This connection allows the AKS cluster to access the Azure Database for PostgreSQL Flexible Server without using SQL authentication.
+This connection enables allows the AKS cluster to access the Azure Database for PostgreSQL Flexible Server without using SQL authentication.

-Run the following commands to create a connection between the AKS cluster and the PostgreSQL database using Microsoft Entra Workload ID with Service Connector.
+Run the following commands to create a connection between the AKS cluster and the PostgreSQL database using Microsoft Entra Workload ID with Service Connector:

 ```azurecli
 # Register the Service Connector and Kubernetes Configuration resource providers